pj-paul/guardianpuz/README.md

 TYPE is one of quick, cryptic, weekend, quiptic, speedy, and everyman.
 Prize, Genius, and Azed are currently not covered.

-This creates a file named `Guardian TYPE Crossword No NUMBER.puz` with your crossword.
+Running this command outputs a file named `Guardian TYPE Crossword No NUMBER.puz` with your crossword.
 The file will be saved in the directory from which you execute the script.

 ### Examples of usage